Prostate problems are common for men, particularly those aged over 50. The three main conditions affecting the prostate are:

 According to Chinese Medicine theory, the prostate shares a close relationship with the Kidneys and Bladder.
 In terms of pathology, these prostate problems will be related to deficiency of the Kidney, Spleen and Lungs; accumulation of Damp and Phlegm; stasis of the Jing (Essence) or to Blood stasis.

-The treatment strategy will vary depending upon the root cause of the problem, but will involve the use of acupuncture and Chinese medicinal herbs to either tonify deficient organs, resolve Damp and Phlegm accumulation, promote the movement and circulation of the Blood or to move the Essence.
+The treatment strategy will vary depending upon the root cause of the problem, but will involve the use of acupuncture and Chinese herbal medicine to either tonify deficient organs, resolve Damp and Phlegm accumulation, promote the movement and circulation of the Blood or to move the Essence.

 If you wish to enquire about treatment or purchasing Chinese Herbal Medicines to help this condition please email us at email@example.com